Frequently Asked Questions: U.S. Immigration Options for Ukrainians

 Where can I find legal assistance for myself or a family member?

-JFCS’ Legal Services assists with immigrant visa petitions, expedite requests, and and Uniting for Ukraine applications for those with family members overseas.
+JFCS’ Legal Services assists with immigrant visa petitions, expedited requests, and Uniting for Ukraine applications for those with family members overseas.
 Our trained staff can also assess the available immigration options for those Ukrainians who are already in the U.S., including TPS, extension/adjustment of status, or asylum.
 For more information, complete our Legal Consultation Request Form.

 The information contained in this website is for informational purposes only and does not constitute legal advice.
 Transmission and/or receipt of these materials does not constitute an attorney-client relationship between the you, the reader, and/or Jewish Family and Children’s Services.
 Readers of this information should not act upon any information contained on this website without seeking professional counsel.